 As you can see, I have three Linux partitions here as I created root, swap and home separately when I installed Ubuntu.

 Select the Linux partition(s), right-click on them and opt for the Delete Volume option.

 It will throw you a warning – just select Yes here.

 Step 4: Extend Windows partition

 The deleted partition(s) will now be available as a chunk of free space.
 You can either extend the existing volume or create a new Windows partition from it.

 I would suggest that you create a new drive (or volume or partition, whatever you want to call it) as this will be easier if you decide to dual-boot Linux with Windows again.

 Troubleshooting tips to fix the Windows boot loader

-After deleting the Linux partition, of your system boots into a broken Grub screen which shows a message like grub rescue error, you need to use Windows recovery disk and fix the Windows bootloader.
+After deleting the Linux partition, if your system boots into a broken Grub screen which shows a message like Grub rescue error, you need to use a Windows recovery disk and fix the Windows bootloader.

 Put in the Windows installation disk and restart your computer.
 Press F10 or F12 at boot time to go into BIOS/UEFI and choose to boot from removable disk.